blindnet-io/product-management/refs/lexicon/RFC-Lexicon-2.md

 ### Privateform

-A component of [user](#user)-facing software that uses [blindnet devkit](#blindnet-devkit) to capture user data (and to it associated metadata) in a way that restitutes confidentiality and control to the [Data Subject](#data-subject).
+[User](#user)-facing software that uses [blindnet devkit](#blindnet-devkit) to capture user data (and to it associated metadata) in a way that restitutes confidentiality and control to the [Data Subject](#data-subject).

 ### Privacy Request

 A request made by a [Data Subject](#data-subject) in order to regulate privacy in the relationship they have with a [System](#system) or an [Organization](#organization).

-Privacy Requests concern any aspect of the [privacy-enabled connectedness](../notion-of-privacy/notion-of-privacy.md), including transparency, confidentiality and control over data processing.
+Privacy Requests concern any aspect of the [privacy-enabled connectedness](../notion-of-privacy/notion-of-privacy.md#privacy-enabled-connectedness), including transparency, confidentiality and control over data processing.

 ### System